 - Create an educational community whose members inform and support one another

 The Institute for Translational Epidemiology, headed by Emanuela Taioli, MD, PhD, takes advantage of Mount Sinai's extraordinary strengths in both research and clinical practice to establish a strong program in epidemiologic research that connects to clinical, basic, and applied research programs within the Mount Sinai Health System.
 Our vision is to advance interdisciplinary and patient-oriented research and to contribute to translational and integrative research at the School of Medicine.
 The Institute is committed to expanding the role of epidemiology in clinical research, and the presence of several world-class clinical and research programs makes ISMMS an ideal setting to establish a strong epidemiology research program to complement existing clinical and preventive activities.
-New concentration areas will build on existing clinical and research strengths in Chronic Disease Epidemiology, Infectious Disease Epidemiology, Mental Health, Occupational Epidemiology, Epidemiologic Methods, Life Course Epidemiology, and Molecular and Genetic Epidemiology.
-Training, education, and health inequalities will be part of the research portfolio.
+New concentration areas are built on existing clinical and research strengths in Chronic Disease Epidemiology, Infectious Disease Epidemiology, Mental Health, Occupational Epidemiology, Epidemiologic Methods, Life Course Epidemiology, and Molecular and Genetic Epidemiology.
+Training, education, and health inequalities are a part of the research portfolio.